Pridnestrovian Moldavian Soviet Socialist Republic: Strikers and strike breakers

 While the strikes were extremely effective in paralyzing Moldovan industry, there were many instances were individuals and groups happy with the language legislation managed to win the day and keep their factories open.
 Moreover, some workers organized anti-strike committees to fight against the activities of the OSTK.
 Supreme Soviet Deputy from Tiraspol and firm supporter of the language laws, Leonida Dicusar, talked in September about the extreme pressure experienced by those brave few who worked to keep the factories open in the face of overwhelming odds.
 "I had a meeting with representatives of the anti-strike committee of one enterprise," she told fellow central committee members.
 "They told me about how they heroically withstood pressure, blackmail, belittling, and insults during the strike from the Russophone population."
 Elsewhere, the OSTK even had to give in to resistance.
 On 26 August the director of a textiles factory in Rȋbniţa told the city strike committee that the factory committee was not in control of the situation.
 "Between the workers there had been fights and scandals.
 A part of the weavers, about 1000 people, want to return to work and the rest were against them."
 In light of the potentially explosive situation, the factory director asked the factory and city strike committees to consider reopening.
 In this case, the city strike committee conceded.
 Far more common, however, national revivalist individuals were isolated and vulnerable.
-Ilie Ilaşcu, famous for having a Transnistrian court sentence him to death in 1992 for terrorism on behalf of the Moldovan state, is one such example.
+Ilie Ilașcu, famous for having a Transnistrian court sentence him to death in 1992 for terrorism on behalf of the Moldovan state, is one such example.
 As head economist of one Tiraspol factory, he was derided as "head extremist" by coworkers before he was fired.
 His employer reinstated Ilaşcu after he protested with the city prosecutor, but he continued to clash with coworkers and local authorities as the city's branch chairman of the Popular Front of Moldova.